IbrahimSquared/visibility-heuristic-path-planner/README.md

 Provides a linear complexity & highly efficient 2D visibility solution, based on a linear first order hyperbolic partial differential equation.
 The algorithm functions in a dynamic-programming approach.
 For example, a 101x101 grid can be processed at ~20kHz in C++ on an i7-9750h processor. <br>
 Code developed for C++20.

+C++ code by default now computes standalone visibility for random environments and plots them using SFML using two methods: proposed and raycasting.
+Benchmarks show that proposed method runs 12.5 times faster than raycasting for a $1000\times{}1000$ gridmap.

 ## Visibility
 Two sample visibility polygons produced using b_visibility_shapes.m <br>
 ![alt text](https://github.com/IbrahimSquared/visibility-heuristic-path-planner/blob/main/Samples/visibility_polygon_5.jpg) <br>